 For a long time I have been interested in the popular arts.
-Their vernacular power and their low brow sensibility have captivated my attention and trigger my curiosity.
-Whenever I am immersing myself in a culture I always try to devour the popular imagery and language, and discover the carnivalesque in everyday life.
-During my time in the USA, I have become more and more fascinated with American funny images, comic books, and cartoons.
+Their vernacular power and their low brow sensibility have captivated my attention and triggered my curiosity.
+Whenever I am immerse in a culture I always try to devour the popular imagery and language, and discover the carnivalesque in everyday life.
+During my time in the U.S., I have become more and more fascinated with American funny images, comic books, and cartoons.
 The tradition of caricature, humorous drawings, and funny imagery is rich and diverse in this country and is one of the pillars of American cultural industries.
-As a matter of fact, from live action movies to video games, characters and stories from the world of cartoons have been recreated and re-appropriated in a variety of ways and with different results.
-Among all the great cartoonists and illustrators I have discovered, Basil Wolverton (1909-1978), stands out for his unique wacky style.
+As a matter of fact, from live action movies to video games, characters and stories from the world of comic books have been recreated and re-appropriated in a variety of ways and with different results.
+Among all the great cartoonists and illustrators I have discovered, Basil Wolverton (1909-1978) stands out for his unique wacky style.
 Wolverton combines surrealism, horror, and sci-fi aesthetics, in an explosive mix that is grotesque, weird, and funny.

 Although Wolverton published his work since the end of the 1920s, it was after 1946 that his style became more exaggerated, wacky, and grotesque.
 It was during this period that, Wolverton draw several horror and science-fiction comic books characterized by the weirdness of characters and stories, such as the The Eye of Doom (Jan 1952):

 During this period of his creative career Wolverton also started to contribute to the anarchic humor magazine MAD with covers and cartoons.
 One of his most infamous covers was, inspired by his iconic “Lena the Hyena” (1946), the one for MAD #11 entitled “Beautiful Girl of the Month”: